secrez/cryptoenv/README.md

 Notice that after saving the first encrypted key, for all the others you must use the same password.

-### My app shows the request for password more than one~~~~ time
+### My app shows the request for password more than one time

-Some app, use child processes.
+Some apps launch child processes.
 If they run more than one child process, the environment does not look decrypted and CryptoEnv makes a new request.

 For example, when you run a script with Hardhat, it first runs a first process to compile the smart contracts, then runs a second process to execute the script.
 In that case, you can just press enter at the first request, and input the password only at the second.